 - i.
 Interest arising out of FCCBs is chargeable to tax at the rate of 10%. - ii.
 Interest arising out of borrowings in foreign currency under loan agreements or on long-term bonds, including long-term infrastructure bonds issued by Indian companies before 1 July 2023 is chargeable to tax at the rate of 5%. - iii.
-Interest payable to an FPI on or after 1 June 2013 but before 1 July 2023 in respect of investments made in rupee denominated bonds of an Indian company (where the rate on such bond does not exceed 500 basis points over the applicable base rate of the State Bank of India as on the date of the issue) or in Government securities is chargeable to tax at the rate of 5%. - iv.
-Interest arising to a Fund on long term bonds and rupee denominated bonds which is listed on a recognised stock exchange in any IFSC issued by Indian companies on or after 1 April, 2020 but before 30 June, 2023 would be subject to tax at a rate of 4%.
-In case of long term bonds and rupee denominated bonds issued by Indian companies after July 1, 2023 which is listed on a recognised stock exchange in any IFSC would be subject to tax rate of 9%. - Interest earned by an FPI from investment in municipal debt securities on or after 1 April 2020 but v. before 1 July 2023 would be subject to tax at the rate of 5%. - vi.
-In cases other than the above, as per section 115AD of the ITA, a general rate of 20% applies to interest received by an FPI.
+Interest arising to a Fund on long term bonds and rupee denominated bonds which is listed on a recognised stock exchange in any IFSC issued by Indian companies on or after April 1, 2020 but before June 30, 2023 would be subject to tax at a rate of 4%.
+In case of long term bonds and rupee denominated bonds issued by Indian companies after July 1, 2023, which is listed on a recognised stock exchange in any IFSC would be subject to tax rate of 9%.

+In cases other than the above, as per section 115AD of the ITA, a general rate of 20% applies to iv. interest received by an FPI.